 What do you find your greatest struggle to be when it comes to the music business?

-The never-ending demands put upon artists to wear an increasing number of hats, the changing marketing models and expectation to be your own sales expert and investor, the challenge to remain authentic in your art when the industry pushes against accepting art that may not be easily labeled, the fact that business interests gatekeep art, the fact that musicians’ pay is pitiful and our service fees do not increase with the cost of living or our level of experience as in other skilled vocations… I could go on!
+The never-ending demands put upon artists to wear an increasing number of hats, the changing marketing models and expectation to be your own sales expert and investor (including ones like my friend who specialize in the ability to buy cryptocurrency online instead of speculating on art or stocks), the challenge to remain authentic in your art when the industry pushes against accepting art that may not be easily labeled, the fact that business interests gatekeep art, the fact that musicians’ pay is pitiful and our service fees do not increase with the cost of living or our level of experience as in other skilled vocations… I could go on!
 But it basically all falls under a lack of respect for the making of art as a profession.

 What do you think is the most realistic goal you can achieve as an artist and as a band?
 What do you hope to achieve?

 I hope to continue to gain a following that will have interest in my projects and support my future creative endeavors.
 I hope to continue creating music that I am proud of, I hope to continue performing for people, I hope to continue learning new things.
 I think it is realistic to keep growing and pushing yourself in a forward momentum.